kaviyadharshini2805/Candidate-Data-Parser/README.md

 Upload files, watch the pipeline run step by step, inspect the canonical and projected outputs side by side, check confidence scores, compare sources, tweak the projection config, export to JSON/PDF, and toggle dark mode if that's your thing.

-## A few honest notes

-This was built as an assignment, so some things are intentionally out of scope: no live LinkedIn scraping (rate limits and ToS issues), no cloud database (everything's in-memory), and no custom ML training — entity matching relies on deterministic rules and fuzzy string matching (RapidFuzz) rather than a trained model.
-Email and phone number are treated as the primary identity keys, and conflict resolution follows fixed priority rules rather than learned ones.

 ## Try it live

 [Live demo on Streamlit](https://candidate-intelligence-platform-nth6plavdpzorspnfpyxtr.streamlit.app/)